ajcr/probability-calculator/README.md

 ```python
 scipy.stats.hypergeom(351 + 12, 232, 12).cdf(2)
 ```
 But what if we wanted the group size to be between 1 and 7 or 8 and 11, or an even number?
-Or what if the population and contraints involved additional groups of people?
+Or what if the population and constraints involved additional groups of people?

 Such questions are easy to solve using ccc.
 See the examples below for more detail.